neelsmith/greek213/docs/index.md

 ## Announcements and reminders

+- Individual contribution to commentary: background essays:
+    - idea for topic Friday, Nov.
+17
+    - initial background essay Wednesday, Nov.
+29
+    - application to a passage of your choosing Friday, Dec.
+1
+    - revised submissions: Saturday, Dec.
+9
 - See [groups](./groups) for third commentary assignment, and [instructions](./commentary_project/submission3/).
 Due dates:
     - inventory of verb forms and syntax: Nov.
 13
     - commentary: Nov.
 20